- Chart

 Threats

-- Supply chain disruptions and logistics challenges.
+- Supply chain disruptions and rising logistics costs.

 Competitors and Market Share